sclorg/cakephp-ex/README.md

 Since the quickstarts are shared code, we had to take special consideration to ensure that security related configuration variable values are unique across applications.
 To accomplish this, we modified some of the configuration files.
 Namely we changed Security.salt and Security.cipherSeed values in the app/Config/core.php config file.
 Those values are now generated from the application template as CAKEPHP_SECURITY_SALT and CAKEPHP_SECURITY_CIPHER_SEED.
 Also the secret token is generated in the template as CAKEPHP_SECRET_TOKEN.
 From these values the session hashes are generated.
 Now instead of using the same default values, OpenShift can generate these values using the generate from logic defined within the instant application's template.

 ###Installation:
 These steps assume your OpenShift deployment has the default set of ImageStreams defined.
-Instructions for installing the default ImageStreams are available [here](http://docs.openshift.org/latest/admin_guide/install/first_steps.html)
+Instructions for installing the default ImageStreams are available [here](http://docs.openshift.org/latest/admin_guide/install/first_steps.html).
+If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'openshift' namespace.

 1. Fork a copy of [cakephp-ex](https://github.com/openshift/cakephp-ex)
 2. Clone your repository to your development machine and cd to the repository directory